 Support Healthy Infant Gut Development

-Despite research showing that a baby’s microbiome is directly related to their risk of eczema and food allergies, you may be surprised to learn that taking a prenatal probiotic can drastically reduce a child’s risk of developing eczema.
-Even more surprising is that this protection has been shown to last for more than 10 years!
+Given research showing that a baby’s microbiome is directly related to their risk of eczema and food allergies, you won't be surprised to learn that taking a prenatal probiotic can drastically reduce a child’s risk of developing eczema.
+Even better is that this protection has been shown to last for more than 10 years!

 A number of studies over the last 10 years have shown that when moms take a probiotic with lactobacillus rhamnosus at the 3rd trimester of pregnancy and continue it during the first 6 months, babies are 60% less likely to develop eczema.
 What’s even better is that because eczema is often the cause of food allergies, supporting healthy gut development with a prenatal probiotic may stop food allergies before they start.